 Correctional Treatment Specialist

 A correctional treatment specialist works with inmates in a correctional facility to devise appropriate post-corrections rehabilitation plans, oftentimes in conjunction with parole officers or employees at other relevant social service agencies.
 Correctional treatment specialists also review inmate behavior and mental health assessments in preparing written reports that may be used by the parole board to make decisions.
 This job typically requires a bachelor's degree in social work, criminal justice, corrections, or a related area, followed by training and an exam to qualify for an entry-level, trainee position.
 Minimum and maximum age restrictions may apply.
 A driver's license is also a common requirement.
-The number of jobs in this field is expected to drop by 4% from 2014-2024, per the BLS, and correctional treatment specialists earned median pay of $49,360 in 2015.
+The number of jobs in this field is expected to increase by 6% from 2016-2026, per the BLS, and correctional treatment specialists earned a median pay of $51,410 in 2017.